Downtown Radio: History

 The station reverted to Downtown Radio again in 1990 following the introduction of its sister station, Cool FM, although the latter only broadcast on the 97.4 frequency in the Greater Belfast area.
 Other transmitters remained with Downtown.

 New FM transmitters in South Down/Armagh, and Mid and East Antrim opened in the 1990s to improve reception in those areas.

-The station has been very highly regarded in the past for its news output, and has been a regular stop-off point for radio journalists covering The Troubles in Northern Ireland over a 30 year period.
-It was the first radio station in Ireland to offer news bulletins, hourly on the hour.
+The station has been very highly regarded in the past for its news output, and was a regular stop-off point for radio journalists covering The Troubles in Northern Ireland over a 30-year period.
+It was the first radio station in Ireland to offer hourly news bulletins.
 Changes in management made in 2007, as well as the success of the peace process, have led to Downtown reducing its news output somewhat.
 It is notable for being one of the few Independent Local Radio stations to still cater for minority tastes such as gospel and jazz.
 The country music programmes broadcast several times a week are among Downtown's highest listenership ratings.
 In December 2012, Downtown opened a small studio in Derry ahead of the city’s year of being UK City of Culture, situated in the Food Quarter within Foyleside Shopping Centre.
 It remains open and in use, mainly at the weekend with presenter-led programming on Saturday afternoon and Sunday covering a range of events in the region.

-Schedules

-As of December 2021, the schedule for Downtown Radio is as follows: